jxia3/cs1380/README.md

 1. Serializing and deserializing a list of 1,000,000 primtive values (numbers, booleans, etc.).
 2. Serializing and deserializing a list of 100,000 relatively small and simple objects.
 3. Serializing and deserializing a list of 1,000 large and complex objects.

+On my local machine, my implementation achieved a serialization/deserialization latency of 0.220/0.155 microseconds per item on primitives, 2.72/4.95 microseconds per item on simple objects, and 605/1170 microseconds per item on complex objects.
+Since my local CPU is more powerful than the CPU on my AWS instance, I observed lower performance numbers when testing on EC2: 0.476/0.596 microseconds per item on primitives, 6.45/12.8 microseconds per item on simple objects, and 1340/3670 microseconds per item on complex objects.
+I also informally benchmarked the provided implementation and found that my version is roughly twice as fast.

+My benchmarking script is located in the `performance` directory.

 # M0: Setup & Centralized Computing